quintans/eventsourcing/README.md

 # Event Sourcing
-a simple implementation of event sourcing using a database as an event store
+an implementation of event sourcing library using a database as an event store

-This is an exercise on how I could implement event sourcing and how this could be used with CQRS.

 ## Introduction